Posted by Kayla Cardona on Apr 15th 2022

 Pure natural fruit juices

 Grether’s Pastilles get their unrivalled fruity taste from the pure natural juice of sun-ripened fruits.
-Their intense flavour comes from careful, gentle processing and the perfectly coordinated combination of choice ingredients.
+Their intense flavor comes from careful, gentle processing and the perfectly coordinated combination of choice ingredients.
 Only hand-picked fruits known for their beneficial effect are used.
 Grether’s Pastilles are available with blackcurrant, redcurrant, elderflower and blueberry juices.

 Grether’s Pastilles get their exceptionally smooth and unrivalled consistency from the addition of agar-agar.
 The neutral-tasting gelling agent is obtained from red algae found in the depths of the sea.
 This valuable raw material does not allow for mass production and underscores the exquisite quality of each pastille.